carlisia/bio-adapt/docs/emerge/emerge_algorithm.md

 ## Goal-Directed Behavior

-The algorithm adapts its parameters based on goals:
+The algorithm adapts its parameters based on [goals](../concepts/goals.md) - see [Goal-Directed Synchronization](goal-directed.md) for details:

 ### For Synchronization (MinimizeAPICalls)